-Mei-chuan Wei is Associate Professor at Graduate Institute of Development Studies and the Director of International Master’s Programme in Asia-Pacific Studies, College of Social Sciences, National Chengchi University, Taiwan.
+Mei-Chuan Wei is an Associate Professor at the Graduate Institute of Development Studies, College of Social Sciences at National Chengchi University, Taipei, Taiwan.